GoogleChrome/web.dev/src/site/content/en/learn/html/images/index.md

 in the surrounding text.
 A longer description, such as `alt="Fluffy, a tri-color terrier with very short hair, with a tennis ball in her mouth"` is appropriate.
 The text of an adoption page generally includes the species, breed, age, and gender of the adoptable pet, so this does not need to be repeated in the alt text.
 But the dog's written biography probably doesn't include hair length, colors, or toy preferences.
-Note that we didn’t describe the image: the prospective dog owner does not need to know if the dog is indoors or outdoors, or that it has a red collar and a blue leash.
+Note that we didn't describe the image: the prospective dog owner does not need to know if the dog is indoors or outdoors, or that it has a red collar and a blue leash.

 When using images for iconography, as the `alt` attribute provides the accessible name, convey the meaning of the icon, not a description of the image.
-For example, the magnifying glass icon’s alt attribute is `search`.
+For example, the magnifying glass icon's alt attribute is `search`.
 The icon which looks like a house has `home` as the alt text.
-The 5-inch floppy disc icon’s description is `save`.
+The 5-inch floppy disc icon's description is `save`.
 If there are two icons of Fluffy used to indicate best practices and anti-patterns, the smiling dog in a green beret could have `alt="good"` set, while the snarling dog in a red beret might read `alt="bad"`.
 That said, only use standard iconography, and if you use non-standard icons such as the good and bad Fluffy, include a legend and ensure that the icons are not the only ways of deciphering the meaning of your UI elements,